antw/polymer/README.md

    supported options. `polymer init` also places some example source images into your project.

-2. Run `polymer bond`: this is the main task which converts the source images into the final sprites.
+2. Run `polymer bon)`: this is the main task which converts the source images into the final sprites.
 If you have PNGOUT, OptiPNG, or PNGCrush installed, Polymer will also optimise the generates sprites to reduce them to the smallest possible filesize.